PLOS/ambraproject/Quickstart-Guide.md

 ## Ingesting an article

-PLoS provides some sample article package zip files for ingestion, located [here](✮).
+PLOS provides some sample article package zip files for ingestion, located [here](✮).

 You can ingest and publish an article package using the Rhino Swagger interface.
 For complete instructions, see "Ingesting the article into Rhino" in the Ingestible-Package-Guide.